 1991 work “Untitled” (Portrait of Ross in L.A.)

 appears to be nothing more than a 175-pound glistening pile of candy.
 But the work’s allure effectively causes its own destruction: viewers may pluck from the heap of sweets, which could be seen as a metaphor for the impact on the human body of the devastating AIDS epidemic that swept through the ’80s and ’90s, when the piece was first staged.

-Gonzalez-Torres created the piece in tribute to his late lover, Ross Laycock, who fought a long battle against the devastating syndrome.
-The artist stipulated that exhibition staff should continually replenish the pile so that it maintains a weight of 175 pounds: the ideal weight that Laycock struggled to maintain in order to stay alive.
+Though the artist left his work open to interpretation, Gonzalez-Torres is thought by some to have created the piece in tribute to his late lover, Ross Laycock, who fought a long battle against the devastating syndrome.
+The artist stipulated that exhibition staff could replenish the pile at their discretion, to maintain a weight of175 pounds.

 Judy Chicago, “Atmospheres,” 1968–74